A Look at China's Reusable Super Rocket

 Tracking the evolution of the ChangZheng 9

 Information is sparse, often mistranslated, or misinterpreted.
-In this article, we will do our best to piece together what Chinese engineers are working on, with an exclusive look at the history and future of this evolving rocket.
-Our findings suggest that Chinese engineers are more ambitious than most of their Western counterparts.
+In this article, I will do my best to piece together what Chinese engineers are working on, with an exclusive look at the history and future of this evolving rocket.
+My findings suggest that Chinese engineers are more ambitious than most of their Western counterparts.

 ~2006 The ChangZheng 9（长征9号）Emerges